Australian Pulse Bulletin

 The Accelerated Ageing (AA) Test.
 This test is normally undertaken after harvest or well before planting and gives an indication of the seed vigour at planting time providing storage conditions are good.
 The value of this test is that seed showing poor vigour can be identified early and alternative actions can be taken.
 This test is highly recommended for seed that is likely to be deep sown.
 A germination test should also be done at the same time.
 If the results from the AA test are similar to the germination test then the seed has good vigour.
 If there is a significant difference between the two tests then advice on the interpretation of the test should be sought.

 The Vigour or Soil Germination Test.
 This test is recommended prior to planting and gives a guide to seed vigour in soil conditions at that time.
-The guidelines for interpreting the results of this test are the same as for the AA test above.
+The guidelines for interpreting the results of this test are the same as for the AA test above. - Increased weed pressure.
+When deep planting under dry conditions, the first general winter rain will now fall in-crop and winter weeds will germinate on this in-crop rainfall.

 This places a lot more pressure on broadleaf and grass weed control as growers can no longer rely on a glyphosate spray at planting to tidy up winter weeds.